Who are Solana Center Docents?

 Docents will aim to lead one docent activity a month (or complete 4 to 6 hours a month).
 Below are a few examples of possible docent-led activities.
 Please note that these events typically take place at different times throughout the year, and it is not guaranteed all of these opportunities will each be available each month.
 Alternative engagements can be communicated with the Volunteer Coordinator.

-Attend Saturday meetings approximately every 2 months (Encinitas)
+Attend meetings approximately every 2 months (Encinitas).
+Meetings to be communicated via email.

 Commitment of a minimum 4 months (beginning after the training period is complete).
 Previous volunteer events may apply to your training period.
 Training is estimated to take anywhere from 2 to 5 months, depending on your availability.